pedrohtercero/git-vscode-study2022/readme.md

-#Studying how to use Git in Vscode
+# Studying how to use Git in Vscode

+# Second commit for training